 Round and Turn

-In a Round of Conflict character can:
+In a Round of Conflict participant can:

 • Take two Actions on their Turn